Individual Therapy vs Group Therapy – Which One Will You Choose?

 6. Imitative Behavior: people will learn to imitate the positive behavior of others as well as model the behaviors of the therapist.

-Effectiveness of Individual Vs Group therapy:
+Effectiveness of Individual Vs Group Therapy:

-In general, the research suggests that individual therapy and group therapy are effective for treating nearly every type of problem.
-Some individuals are more suited to working in a group based on the strengths of group therapy.
+Some individuals are more suited to doing individual sessions or working in a group based on the strengths of group therapy.
 While others may be more suited to working in individual situations.

 Many therapeutic paradigms, such as Dialectical Behavior therapy, use both group and individual therapy, and individuals get benefited from both.